INVEST Guidelines - Independent User Stories

 In this fifth part, it is analysed the meaning of S from INVEST mnemonic: Small.
 High-quality user stories are small or sized appropriately.
-Stories represented up to few days of work (or few stories points depending on how the estimations are done) and fit in a sprint are considered small.
+Stories represented up to a few days of work (or few stories points depending on how the estimations are done) and fit in a sprint are considered small.
 Also, ideally, should be implemented by a single person in the team.
-If more than one person is required then perhaps it should have been split from the beginning.
+If more than one person is required than perhaps it should have been split from the beginning.
 Opposite to this, we can have two cases:

 A user-story that actually contains more than one feature to implement.
 If a lot of information is provided then this is an indication that the user-story has to be split.
 The estimation will be too big, not fitting a sprint.

 A user-story very fuzzy described, not clear details, no acceptance criteria.
 This is a sign that is not clear what the user expects, so no estimations can be done here.
 Usually, these stories at the end hide more than one features, are rather and will become as described previously.

 These types of user stories, that are too big and contains several features, are considered EPICs and they should be split into several user stories that are small enough to understand and estimate.
 The team will provide more accurate estimates for smaller user stories.

 Splitting user stories is a deferred activity.
 Stories at the bottom of the backlog are going to be very large and fuzzy, with very little detail.
 As long as they are not highly important to the customer (with great value), makes no sense to invest effort in clarifying them.
 Might be the case that at the end some of them will never be implemented.
 It time, as implementation is progressing, the whole project could change, the customer focus could change, and these could change.
 So, it's okay for them to be fuzzy and large.